ESIE MENSAH ROLE MODEL & AMBASSADOR

 I am a professional dancer/choreographer within both the traditional African and Commercial dance industries.
 I was Born and raised in Hamilton, Ontario then came to Toronto where I graduated George Brown College’s Commercial Dance program in 2007.
 Since graduation, I have extensive resume built on a foundation of hard work.
 Dance is my passion and career.
 As such, I’ve dedicated myself to building a career that has led me to work with icons such as Janelle Monae, Nelly Furtado, Deborah Cox, Jully Black, Flo Rida, Mariana’s Trench, Coca Cola, Estee Lauder, iSkin, and so many more.

 My journey of dance began with a community-based group called the Ewe Canadian Organization of Ontario, made of extended family members and elders that wanted to ensure their children knew about the African culture.
 Every Sunday we would rehearse in Toronto and learn traditional dances of our Ewe tribe in Ghana/Togo.
 This beginning impacted my life as I developed my brand of dance over a decade later.
 The other major influence was Urban culture.
 I was mesmerized by music videos and spent hours memorizing the words and dance moves to almost every video out there.
-While dance was something I always loved, I never really considered it as a future career.
-I danced from elementary school into university until one day after third year I choose happiness over academics.
+While the dance was something I always loved, I never really considered it as a future career.
+I danced from elementary school to university until one day after the third year I choose happiness over academics.
 This was a big step for me and was counter to what my African parents had in mind.
 So with the help of my oldest sister, we found a program that best fit me.
-Following my intuition that dance was a path that I needed to consider, I enrolled in George Brown College.
-I prayed and worked hard from the audition until my graduation day and gained the foundation of a new vocabulary in dance.
-It was the only program that did not require previous dance training (i.e ballet or jazz) because the program included Musical Theatre, Acting, Vocal and Hip Hop.
-With my faith and my work ethic I graduated at the top of my class and went on to become one of the most successful students from that program.
+Following my intuition that dance was a path that I needed to consider, I enrolled at George Brown College.
+I prayed and worked hard from the audition until my graduation day and gained the foundation of new vocabulary in dance.
+It was the only program that did not require previous dance training (i.e ballet or jazz) because the program included Musical Theatre, Acting, Vocal, and Hip Hop.
+With my faith and my work ethic, I graduated at the top of my class and went on to become one of the most successful students from that program.

-I currently work with a community based company - Children and Youth Dance Theatre in Jane and Finch area.
+I currently work with a community-based company - Children and Youth Dance Theatre in Jane and Finch area.
 Working with these young ladies allows me to give them something I never had, proper dance training and mentorship.
-I want these girls to know that by working hard now it will make a huge impact on their life in the future.
+I want these girls to know that working hard now it will make a huge impact on their life in the future.
 My goal is to motivate, educate and guide them towards their own greatness.
 I never had access to dance training as a child and I want to give them something they will utilize going forward.

 As I reflect on my career, one of my proudest moments was the response of my first choreographed piece 3 years after moving to Toronto.
 The creation was based off the movie Avatar for a dance show called The Bazaar.
 From all the pieces that I have done thus far this is still my favourite one.
 It holds a special place in my heart because I wasn’t sure how people would respond.
 It was my first attempt at solidifying my identity within the dance community and I am thankful to have been allowed to create such a work of art.